rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 The execution of the above code will never print the message _"Hello, structured concurrency!"_ since the scope is in the `SHUTDOWN` state when the `fork` method is called.
 Last but not least, all the forked subtasks that were not completed before calling the `shutdown` method on the associated scope will never trigger the invocation of the `handleComplete` method we saw previously.

-## 7. Parent-Child Relationship
+## 7. Parent-Children Relationship

-We miss to talk about the relationship available between parent and child task in a structured concurrency context, which is one of its main features.
+We need to discuss the relationship between parent and child tasks in a structured concurrency context, one of its main features.
 However, we need a more articulated example to demonstrate how structured concurrency in Java manages the parent-child relationship.

-Imagine we now want to retrieve the information of two GitHub user concurrently.
-Moreover, we want to retrieve them in at most a given amount of time or give up otherwise.
+Imagine we now want to retrieve the information of two GitHub users concurrently.
+Moreover, we want to retrieve them at most a given amount of time or give up otherwise.
 The signature of the new use case method is the following:

 ```java
 interface FindGitHubUserUseCase {